angband/angband/docs/guide.rst

 good idea to position your character on top of some stairs so you can quickly escape if a mysterious scroll leaves your character surrounded by monsters.

-With weapons and armour, your character may in time be able to roughly gauge the value of an item by keeping it in their bag while they explore the dungeons.
+With weapons and armour, your character will in time learn their inscribed runes.

 The dungeon is dark
 ```````````````````